Clubs and Organizations

-- Collegiate FFA and 4-H: Prepares members for leadership and cooperative roles in their professional careers; open to all majors.
+- Collegiate 4-H: Prepares members for leadership and cooperative roles in their professional careers; open to all majors.

 - Minorities in Agriculture, Natural Resources and Related Sciences: MANRRS promotes inclusion and advancement of members of ethnic/cultural groups under-represented in the agricultural and natural sciences and related fields in all phases of career preparation and participation.

 - Collegiate Farm Bureau: Collegiate Farm Bureau is an opportunity for students to serve as ambassadors for agriculture.

 - FFA Alumni and Supporters: Whether you were an FFA member in high school or not, this is an opportunity for you to join a registered student organization that supports agricultural education

 - Alpha Epsilon- The Honor Society of Agricultural, Food and Biological Engineering.

 - Gamma Sigma Delta - The honor society for agriculture

 - Alpha Gamma Rho - A social fraternity for men in agriculture

 - Sigma Alpha - Professional agricultural sorority for women promoting all areas of agriculture.
 Being an agriculture major is not a requirement.

 - FarmHouse - A social fraternity focused on building the whole man